ministryofjustice/laa-apply-for-legal-aid/README.md

 Backups are taken daily at 5:40am and stored for 7 days, these are automated backups and cannot be deleted.
 The retention date can be changed.

-A CronJOB takes hourly snapshots of production between 6am and 9pm.
-These need to be periodically deleted as a maximum of 100 can be stored.
-At present all but the most recent 32 manual snapshots (approx 2 days of hourly backups) are deleted every 4 days.
+A Cron Job takes hourly snapshots of the production database between 6am and 9pm.
+The previous days hourly backups are deleted at 7am each day, as these are superseded by the daily back up taken at 5.40am.

 ## 3rd party integrations